 too bad these folks did not realize that the cute little newborn they were holding was going to grow up to be a juvenile delinquent IF they were not willing to do what was there primary job - PARENT.............

 (will not be published)

-» How successful will the Chargers be this year?
+» How will the Chargers finish this season?

 More Poll Results